Miltinho

-Milton Santos de Almeida (January 31, 1928 – September 7, 2014), known professionally as Miltinho (Miltiño in Spanish), was a Brazilian singer of samba and bossa nova music.
+Milton Santos de Almeida (January 31, 1928 – September 7, 2014), known professionally as Miltinho (Miltiño in Spanish), was a Brazilian singer of samba, sambalanço, samba-canção and bossa nova music.

 Early years

 Milton Santos de Almeida was born in Niteroi, Brazil a city with a lot of beaches belonging to the state of Rio de Janeiro located off the capital of Rio de Janeiro.
-He began his musical career in the forties integrating, along with other cariocas students, Cancioneiros do Luar group, who participated in the Tupi Radio program consecrated by Ary Barroso.
+He began his musical career in the forties integrating, along with other cariocas students, Cancioneiros do Luar group, who participated in the Tupi Radio program hosted by Ary Barroso.

 Career

 He began his career in the 1940s as a member of several vocal groups: Anjos do Inferno (who came to travel to the United States following Carmen Miranda) Namorados da Lua, Quatro Ases e Um Curinga, Milionários do Ritmo, Cancioneiros do Luar.
 In 1960 he released his first solo album, "Um Novo Astro", starting a highly successful career in the early marked by his nasal voice, accustomed to samba-teleco teco and romantic songs.
 Was devoted to the success Mulher de 30.
 With this song he won a lot of money and public recognition.
 He received several awards, took part in the major television programs of the time.

 In 1979 he represented Brazil in the eight edition of the OTI Festival which was held in Caracas, Venezuela.
 His competing song entitled "Conselho" (Advice) was critically well received in the festival.
 At the end of the show, he got a more than respectable fifth place tied with his Puerto Rican counterpart Ednita Nazario with 21 points.

 In total, Miltinho recorded over a hundred albums, more in the 70s, with the decline of his musical genre, bowed out in the big cities, focusing their presentations in the inner cities.
 "Mulata assanhada", “Palhaçada”, “O Conde”, “Laranja Madura”, “Volta”, “Menino moça” "Meu Nome É Ninguém" e "Confidência" are his other successes, which earned him the nickname "King of Rhythm".
 Miltinho began from a very young age to sing sambas and play the tambourine.
 His career took off when the manager of RCA Victor, composer Jair Amorim, proposed to record in Spanish.
 Miltinho made ten LPs of Brazilian music and began to impose their songs in Spanish.